Composite spin and quadrupole wave in the ordered phase of Tb$_{2+x}$Ti$_{2-x}$O$_{7+y}$: Effective Pseudospin-1/2 Hamiltonian

 where $D_{\text{nn}} = \frac{5}{3} D = 0.48$ K.

 In our computations we used an effective pseudospin-1/2 Hamiltonian of the form

-We note that this is not very different from the original Onoda-type interaction\cite{Onoda11} ($D_{\text{nn}}=0$) and results of Refs.~\onlinecite{Onoda11} and \onlinecite{Lee12} can be approximately used at least in the electric quadrupolar phases, in which $xy$-components of the pseudospin $(\sigma_{\bm{r}}^x, \sigma_{\bm{r}}^y)$ show LRO and semi-classical theoretical treatments are applicable.
+We note that this is not very different from the original Onoda-type interaction \cite{Onoda11} ($D_{\text{nn}}=0$) and results of Refs.~\cite{Onoda11,Lee12} can be approximately used at least in the electric quadrupolar phases, in which $xy$-components of the pseudospin $(\sigma_{\bm{r}}^x, \sigma_{\bm{r}}^y)$ show LRO and semi-classical theoretical treatments are applicable.